A common question we’re asked by business owners entering the digital space – how much does a website cost?

 This will cover the cost of hosting and domain registration, as well as any drag-and-drop website builders or WordPress themes you might need.

-If you choose a free plan, free plugins, and purchase a single-domain SSL certificate, the cost of a basic WordPress website can come to around $20 per year.
+If you choose a free plan and free plugins, and purchase a single-domain SSL certificate, the cost of a basic WordPress website can come to around $20 per year.

 But, the free plan carries disadvantages such as: